Ivan Kravtsov: Pre-politics

-2020 Belarusian presidential election
+2020 presidential election

-In May 2020, Ivan Kravtsov joined the campaign team of Belarusian banker and presidential candidate in the 2020 Belarusian presidential elections Viktar Babaryka, as public relations executive manager.
-On July 28, 2020, together with Maria Kalesnikava and other Viktar Babaryka team members, he petitioned the KGB of Belarus for a change of restraining order of Viktar.
+In May 2020 Kravtsov joined the campaign team of the banker and presidential candidate Viktar Babaryka as executive manager for public relations.
+On 28 July 2020, together with Maria Kalesnikava and other members of the team, he petitioned the KGB of Belarus to change the measure of restraint applied to Babaryka, who had been arrested in June.